 Join us for a traditional service at 6:00 p.m. with music from our Chancel Choir and brass quintet, a homily, candle lighting and Holy Communion.

 Advent Workshop November 21 | 4:00 to 6:00 p.m.

 Join us in Carpenter Hall for a special night for all ages to prepare for the season of Advent.
 We will decorate our new worship space in Carpenter Hall, create Advent wreathes and nativities, decorate cookies, work on service projects, make Christmas crafts and more!
 A supper of soup and sandwiches will be provided and we will end the evening with a Christmas story.
 Register here.

-Pick up your free Advent Devotional, available at outdoor worship and outside the church offices, to guide you in spending intentional time with God throughout this holy season.
+Pick up your free Advent Devotional, written by FUMC members and staff and illustrated by our children, in the narthex to guide you in spending intentional time with God throughout this holy season.